cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure a Server Template

 Go to the `Cetmix Tower/Servers/Templates` menu and click `Create`.
-Add a name and a unique template reference.
-Leave the "reference" field blank in order for a reference to be generated automatically based on the template name.
+Enter template name and a unique template reference.
+Leave the "reference" field blank to generate a reference automatically.

 Fill the values it the tabs below: